ipchyale/lmlproc/README.md

 -- JDFILE added to SERVER and then subsequently to "flags"

--- ACFILE added to "flags" from a removable drive Austin was using
+-- ACFILE added to "flags" from removable drive "expak"

 1.